apache/accumulo-website/_docs-2-0/getting-started/design.md

 binary search across the MemTable as well as the index blocks associated with each RFile to find the relevant values.
-If clients are performing a scan, several key-value pairs are returned to the client in order from the MemTable and data blocks of RFiles by performing a merge-sort as they are read.
+If clients are performing a scan, several key-value pairs are returned to the client in order from the MemTable and data blocks of RFiles by performing a sorted merge as they are read.
 If [caching] is enabled for the table, any index or data block is stored in the block cache to speed up future scans.

 ![tablet server diagram]({{ site.url }}/images/docs/tablet_server.png)